 So, the new Home Office research suggests that even drastic policies like halving the number of student and PBS Tiers 1/ 2 visas issued each year would get the Government only around halfway to its target of reducing net immigration from almost 200,000 to under 100,000 a year.
 Policies like these would have major implications for the UK – reduced economic growth, more pressure on the fiscal position, under-staffed public services, and colleges and universities closing.
 Many people in the UK want to see immigration reduced, but they also need to understand what the consequences of the policies that this requires would be.

 Damian Green may be at a loss with his policy of reducing net immigration to under 100,000.
 Both of the Miliband brothers seem to be on the right track on this issue.
 They seem to have accepted that immigration is more often a symptom than a cause of problems in the UK.
 They are also agreed that Labour’s pre-election immigration policy framework was more-or-less the right one, and that in order to tackle immigration as a political issue, Labour needs to engage with wider questions like housing, inequality and labour market regulation.
 Damian Green should take note.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.